wuyichen24/system-design-knowledge/knowledge/concepts/API_Architectural_Styles.md

       - Client and server can use different programming language.
       - Client and server only need to share the interface definition file for generating stubs respectively.
 - **Cons**
+   - *Not for external*
+      - May not be suitable for external-facing services.
+   - *Need to regenerate code*
+      - When the interface definition changes hugely, we need to regenerate code for both client and server.
+   - *Small ecosystem*
+   - *Legacy firewall might not support HTTP/2*

 ## Avro RPC
 - **Pros**